Bradfield/algos/graphs/shortest-path-problems.md

 ![Figure 2: Connections and Weights between Routers in the Internet](Figures/routeGraph.png)

-Figure 2 &lt;fig\_network&gt; shows a small example of a weighted graph that represents the interconnection of routers in the Internet.
+Figure 2 shows a small example of a weighted graph that represents the interconnection of routers in the Internet.
 The problem that we want to solve is to find the path with the smallest total weight along which to route any given message.
 This problem should